peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

   <b>Parameters:</b>

  * <i>otherValue</i>: An arbitrary-precision decimal number containing the desired exponent of the result.
 The mantissa (significand) is ignored.
 The exponent is the number of fractional digits in the result, expressed as a negative number.
 Can also be positive, which eliminates lower-order places from the number.
 For example, -3 means round to the thousandth (10^-3, 0.0001), and 3 means round to the thousands-place (10^3, 1000).
 A value of 0 rounds the number to an integer.
-The following examples for this parameter express a desired exponent of 3:  `10e3` 10e3 ,  `8888e3` 8888e3 ,  `4.56e5` 4.56e5 .
+The following examples for this parameter express a desired exponent of 3:  `10e3`  ,  `8888e3`  ,  `4.56e5`  .

  * <i>ctx</i>: An arithmetic context to control precision and rounding of the result.
-If  `HasFlags` HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
+If  `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>